apiad/dungen/games/tutorials/01-basics.md

   # ...
   has-key: !State
     actions:
-    - !Message
+      look: !Message
-      label: look
         message: The drawer is now empty, and the key is your hand.
                 The door is still wide-shut.
-    - !Goto
-      label: put key
+      put key: !Goto
         to: drawer-open
-    - !Goto
-      label: open door
+      open door: !Goto
         to: victory
 ```

 And the final state: